ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 ![Dataframe - Descriptive Statistics Of Predicted 6-Month CLTV By Cluster](../5_Prescriptive_Sales_Analysis/Assets/Py_27_Descriptive_Statistics_Of_Predicted_6_Month_CLTV_By_Cluster.png)
 *Generated using pandas library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Cluster 0 has the highest average predicted CLTV at $3,042, suggesting substantial revenue potential.
+  - Cluster 1, with 63 customers, shows a moderate average CLTV of $1,223, providing room for growth.
+  - Cluster 3 has the lowest average CLTV at $1,060, indicating a need for targeted improvement strategies.

+- **Trends And Implications:**.
+  - A focus on maximising returns from Cluster 0 could significantly boost overall revenue.
+  - Cluster 1's size and moderate CLTV offer opportunities to increase customer value through strategic initiatives.
+  - Enhancing engagement strategies in Cluster 3 could lead to improvements in their CLTV.

+- **Actionable Takeaways:**.
+  - Concentrate on retention and personalised marketing strategies for Cluster 0 to maintain high CLTV.
+  - Implement upselling and cross-selling strategies for Cluster 1 to elevate their contribution.
+  - Develop initiatives focused on increasing engagement and satisfaction levels in Cluster 3.

+#
 **Dataframe - Descriptive Statistics Of Predicted 6-Month CLTV By Segment**
 ![Dataframe - Descriptive Statistics Of Predicted 6-Month CLTV By Segment](../5_Prescriptive_Sales_Analysis/Assets/Py_28_Descriptive_Statistics_Of_Predicted_6_Month_CLTV_By_Segment.png)
 *Generated using pandas library*
+#

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The "Very High" segment shows the highest predicted 6-month CLTV with an average of $2,962, suggesting these customers are the most valuable.
+  - The "Very Low" segment's maximum predicted CLTV of $880.40 is significantly lower, indicating limited potential from these customers.
+  - Each segment has exactly 33 or 34 entries, highlighting consistent sample sizes across segments.

+- **Trends And Implications:**.
+  - There is a clear gradient from "Very High" to "Very Low" segments in terms of predicted value, which may guide targeted marketing strategies.
+  - The relatively high minimum value in the "Very High" segment suggests a consistent high-value customer base.
+  - Lower segments may require strategic initiatives to enhance customer value and retention.

+- **Actionable Takeaways:**.
+  - Focus retention and upselling efforts on the "Very High" segment to capitalize on their high CLTV.
+  - Develop strategies to move "Low" and "Very Low" customers up the value chain through personalised engagements or promotional offers.
+  - Regularly monitor these segments for shifts in customer value that could impact overall business strategy

 #
 **Dataframe - Descriptive Statistics Of Predicted 6-Month CLTV By Strategy**
 ![Dataframe - Descriptive Statistics Of Predicted 6-Month CLTV By Strategy](../5_Prescriptive_Sales_Analysis/Assets/Py_29_Descriptive_Statistics_Of_Predicted_6_Month_CLTV_By_Strategy.png)